Classical Conversations: 20 Easy Ways to Rock Your Family Presentation

 Make Your Family Presentation Historical

-Meaning of the name – Have each person tell the meaning of their name when they introduce themselves or where their name came from.
+Meaning of the name – Have each person tell the meaning or origin of their first name when they introduce themselves.
 You could even tie it in with the meaning of your last name.
-Don’t forget to tell about the pets at home too.
+Don’t forget to tell about naming the pets at home too.

 Make Your Family Presentation Familial

-Bring pictures – If you have pets or special items that you can’t easily bring to CC, bring a picture!
+Talk about your furry friends – If you have pets (or other special items) that you can’t easily bring to CC, bring a picture!
 Let the kids talk about the picture, answer questions about the picture, and possibly pass the picture around if you can.
-(If it’s okay with the community, bring our pet.
+(If it’s okay with the community, bring your special pet.
 Better than a picture!)

 Family traditions – What is that special thing you do together to celebrate that others might enjoy adding or learning about?
 What do you do at Christmas?
 What non-traditional holidays do you celebrate?